CrayLabs/SmartSim/doc/launchers.rst

 Releasing Allocations
 ---------------------

 SmartSim can release the allocations it has obtained through ``Experiment.release()``.
-If an id of the allocation is not provided as an arugment, all allocations in the experiment will be released.
+If an id of the allocation is not provided as an argument, all allocations in the experiment will be released.
 Below is an example of obtaining and releasing an allocation.

 .. code-block:: python